Name: Jaya Hadd (JAH-yah HAAHD)

 This only served to strain ties between her and Goda, however, because Goda broke off the engagement very suddenly 13 years later, and then Jaya subsequently suffered a huge blow in status three years after that due to Goda’s actions at Samma Valley.
 Jaya is still resentful by the beginning of Goda’s Slave.

 Jaya went through the standard Middlelander education system and became a junior bureaucrat (at her higher mother’s insistence) for several years in her 20’s, but suffered some professional setbacks when The Incident at Samma Valley caused both the Brahms and (to a lesser extent) the Hadds to lose face.
-Jaya, refusing to disavow Goda or speak ill of her, caused a rift between herself and her family.
-Soon after, she left her family’s vicinity and influence to live alone in the desert.
+In spite of this, Jaya refused speak ill of Goda because she did not believe her to be at fault in The Incident.
+This caused tension between her and her family.

 Goda is unaware that Jaya defended her for years, and is genuinely surprised when Jaya lies to Rem Murau to save Goda from being arrested.